JerryShum/jerry-taskly/README.md

 A task management app for viewing tasks assigned to employees.
 Managers can select an employee from a dropdown, displaying tasks associated with them.

+This is based on the IEC 2024 - Taskly Application that the members of Team Wesley created for the OntarioTech Internal Engineering Competition.

 ## Features

 - **Employee Selection**: Dropdown to select an employee, fetching tasks based on the selection.